Shashank-9680/socketIO_chat/README.md

 ### Installation

 ```
+bash
 cd FE/
 npm install
 npm start
 ```

 This will start the development server for the frontend.
-Open your browser and navigate to http://localhost:3000/ to access the application.

 ## Backend (BE)